Carrabelle, Florida: World's Smallest Police Station

 Carrabelle is the home of the "World's Smallest Police Station", which came into being on March 10, 1963.
 The city had been having problems with tourists making unauthorized long-distance phone calls on its police phone.
 The phone was located in a call box that was bolted to a building at the corner of U.S. 98 and Tallahassee Street.
 Johnnie Mirabella, St. Joe Telephone's lone Carrabelle employee at the time, first tried moving the call box to another building, but the illegal calls continued.

 Mirabella noticed that the policeman would get drenched while answering phone calls when it was raining.
 So when the telephone company decided to replace its worn-out phone booth in front of Burda's Pharmacy, he decided to solve both problems at once by putting the police phone in the old booth.

 With the help of Curly Messer, who was a deputy sheriff at the time, Mirabella moved the phone booth to its current site on U.S. 98.
-The booth did protect the officers from the elements, but some people still sneaked into it to make long-distance calls.
+The booth did protect the officers from the elements, but some people still snuck into it to make long-distance calls.
 Eventually the dial was removed from the phone, making it impossible for tourists to make calls.

 It has been featured on television shows Real People, Ripley's Believe It or Not!, The Today Show, and The Tonight Show Starring Johnny Carson.
 It was featured in the movie Tate's Hell, which was produced at Florida State University.
 Along with police station T-shirts—the design is copyrighted—there are police station hats, visors, postcards, and calendars.

 But life has not always been easy for the retired St. Joseph Telephone and Telegraph Company phone booth.
 Vandals have ripped phones out of the booth and shot holes through the glass.
 It has been knocked over by a pickup truck, a tourist once asked a gas station attendant to help him load it into his vehicle to take it back to Tennessee, and it was knocked over and damaged by Hurricane Kate.
 Today a replica still stands on the original spot along US Highway 98 in downtown Carrabelle.
-The original World's Smallest Police Station is safely housed and on display at the Carrabelle History Museum at 106 SE Avenue B, Carrabelle, FL.
+The original World's Smallest Police Station is safely housed and on display at the Carrabelle History Museum at 106 SE Avenue B.